 - Level 5 – CMMC level 5 focuses on advanced persistent threats and further builds upon the processes and practices of the levels below it.
 It is characterized by advanced practices that are resilient against even the most advanced attacks from experienced cyberhackers.
 Level 5 includes a total of 171 practices.

 To properly prepare for a CMMC audit and ensure that the business is in full compliance, companies must first determine the CMMC level of compliance they will be required to meet.

 Since the DoD is currently in the process of migrating from NIST 800-171 to the new CMMC framework, all defense contracts will soon require CMMC.
 However, existing contracts with the DoD will not have CMMC requirements implemented.
-Look to section C and F of the RFP to determine if the contract requires CMMC.
+Look to sections C and F of the RFP to determine if the contract requires CMMC.

 Note that with the majority of DoD contracts, companies that seek compliance only need to achieve level 1, 2 or 3 certification.
 Only a select group of businesses will be tasked with meeting the CMMC security requirements listed under levels 4 and 5.
 The bulk of assessments performed will be for level 1.

 4. Prepare For A CMMC Assessment

 Consider hiring an experienced consulting company to perform a CMMC pre-assessment of the business’s current IT environment.
 This process can help organizations determine their CMMC readiness and provide valuable insight as to potential gaps that should be addressed prior to the audit.